 Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IAS 41 Agriculture All re-measurements in terms of the standard.
 X • Included re-measurement (i) as defined.
 (Note: As separate disclosure is not required of the fair value measurement changes of the agricultural platform, the full amount is included in headline earnings.)
-IFRIC 1 Δ Changes in Existing Decommissioning, Restoration and Similar Liabilities Reduction in the decommissioning, restoration, or similar liability that exceeds the carrying amount of an item of property, plant and equipment and is recognised in profit or loss. Х Included re-measurement (i) as defined.
+IFRIC 1 Δ Changes in Existing Decommissioning, Restoration and Similar Liabilities Reduction in the decommissioning, restoration, or similar liability that exceeds the carrying amount of an item of property, plant and equipment and is recognised in profit or loss.
+X Included re-measurement (i) as defined.
 IFRIC 17 Distributions of non-cash assets to owners The effect of such a distribution is the same as a disposal of the underlying.
 The headline earnings treatment therefore follows the same treatment as if there were a disposal.
+IFRIC 19 α Extinguishing Financial Liabilities with Equity Instruments All re-measurements in terms of the interpretation.
+X Included re-measurement (vi) as defined.
 SIC 25Δ Income Taxes - Changes in the Tax Status of an Entity or its Shareholders Current and deferred tax consequences arising from a change in the tax status included in profit or loss.
-X • Included re-measurement (i) as defined.
+X Included re-measurement (i) as defined.
 Follows the same treatment as under IAS 12. - Except to the extent that they relate to items excluded from headline earnings in the current or prior period(s).
 X Tax effects of items excluded from headline earnings are also excluded.

-.22 For the items marked with Δ, O, ⊠, ☑ the previous version of the rule table from Circular 3/2012, Circular 2/2013, Circular 2/2015 or Circular 4/2018 is set out in Section J of this circular.
+.22 For the items marked with Δ , \bigcirc , \boxtimes , \square , α the previous version of the rule table from Circular 3/2012, Circular 2/2013, Circular 2/2015, Circular 4/2018 or Circular 1/2019 is set out in Section J of this circular.